Skip to Site Header Skip to Main Content Skip to Footer

 4. REM Stage 4

 These theta waves are mostly generated in your frontal cortex, the "executive" center of your brain.
 Muscle tone is still present, and your breathing is regular.
-Once you settle in, your muscles relax, your heart rate declines, and your brain waves abate, preparing you for sleep.[2]
+Once you settle in, your muscles relax, your heart rate declines and your brain waves abate, preparing you for sleep.[2]

 If someone wakes from this stage of sleep, you might tell them you were still awake, even though you weren't.
 Psychic phenomena are common in NREM Stage 1 or light sleep.
 You might experience a hallucination of some kind.
-It could be visual (even with your eyes closed) or auditory (even if you are wearing ear plugs).
+It could be visual (even with your eyes closed) or auditory (even if you are wearing earplugs).

 You can also have hallucinations involving taste or smell.
 Your muscles may twitch suddenly or jerk violently.
 You may have the sensation of falling or spinning around.
 Usually, you won't remember these sensations when you wake up.

-Light sleep stage
+Light sleep stages

 2. NREM Stage 2 (Light Sleep)